 But this is just one way to get flight deals.
 Here are more ways to find cheap flights!

 Start looking for flights early.
 Industry experts suggest booking your International flights 4 – 7 months ahead of time and domestic flights 2 – 3 months in advance to get the best deals.
-You used to be able to find some good last-minute flight deals, but those had become scarcer even before COVID-19 upended the airline industry.
+You used to find some good last-minute flight deals, but those had become scarcer even before COVID-19 upended the airline industry.

 Going forward, you’re going to want to book your flights in advance to ensure you find a good deal.
 With limited flights and seats, it will be riskier to wait and try to find last-minute bargains.